-Regarding power interruption, the proposed scheme will have a 24 hour capacity allowing plenty time to make alternative arrangements (eg: tankers etc) should the power interruption be longer than 24 hours, the system will be fitted with the appropriate alarms.
+Regarding power interruption, the proposed scheme will have a 24-hour capacity allowing plenty time to make alternative arrangements (eg: tankers etc) should the power interruption, the system will be fitted with the appropriate alarms at all times.

-3. SEA DEFENCES - The Parish Council have video and photographic evidence of the sea flooding the valley floor in 2014, right up to the private houses on the East Side of the valley, which were evacuated, the planning application only mentions the sea risk, but there appears to be no improvement in the current sea defences which the Parish Council consider essential, with climate change and rising sea levels, this needs to be addressed as any development on the valley floor would be at risk of sea water flooding.

-Answers: Many hours of work and computer modelling have taken place and it is envisaged that the proposed scheme will protect the site from rainwater and sea flooding in all but the 1 in a 1000 events and a flood evacuation plan and alarm will be incorporated into the scheme.
-The stream and pipes currently used to drain the rain water from the stream will be deepened and widened and the sea pipes removed to prevent sand blocking the outfall, this is anticipated to allow a free flow of water from the stream into the sea without sea water overtopping into the valley, currently the scheme in place fails because the outfall pipes become blocked with sand and the stream cannot then drain into the sea resulting in the valley floor flooding.

-4. THE JETTY - off the beach is in a poor state of repair, should it fail coastal erosion WILL increase as can already be seen on the cliffs on the east side of the beach where the garage is teetering on the edge due to recent erosion caused by the crumbling jetty, there is also a danger of the road being lost to the sea, Cornwall Highways are monitoring this regularly.
+- 3. SEA DEFENCES The Parish Council have video and photographic evidence of the sea flooding the valley floor in 2014, right up to the private houses on the East Side of the valley, which were evacuated, the planning application only mentions the sea risk, but there appears to be no improvement in the current sea defences which the Parish Council consider essential, with climate change and rising sea levels, this needs to be addressed as any development on the valley floor would be at risk of sea water flooding.
+Answers: Many hours of work and computer modelling have taken place, and it is envisaged that the proposed scheme will protect the site from rainwater, sea flooding and climate change in all but the 1 in 1000 year events, including a worst case scenario and a flood evacuation plan and alarm will be incorporated into the scheme.
+The stream and pipes currently used to drain the rain water from the stream will be deepened and widened and the sea pipes removed to prevent sand blocking the outfall, this is anticipated to allow a - 4.
+THE JETTY - off the beach is in a poor state of repair, should it fail coastal erosion WILL increase as can already be seen on the cliffs on the east side of the beach where the garage is teetering on the edge due to recent erosion caused by the crumbling jetty, there is also a danger of the road being lost to the sea, Cornwall Highways are monitoring this regularly.